AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 Adobe Advertising provides Analytics with [advertising-specific traffic metrics  and the related dimensions from [!DNL DSP] and [!DNL Search, Social, & Commerce]](advertising-metrics-in-analytics.md).
 The Adobe Advertising-provided metrics are applicable only to the specified Adobe Advertising dimensions, and data isn't available for other dimensions in [!DNL Analytics].

-For example, if you view the [!UICONTROL AMO Clicks] and [!UICONTROL AMO Cost] metrics by Account, which is an Adobe Advertising dimension, then you'll see the total [!UICONTROL AMO Clicks] and [!UICONTROL AMO Cost] by account.
+For example, if you view the [!UICONTROL Adobe Advertising Clicks] and [!UICONTROL Adobe Advertising Cost] metrics by Account, which is an Adobe Advertising dimension, then you'll see the total [!UICONTROL Adobe Advertising Clicks] and [!UICONTROL Adobe Advertising Cost] by account.

 ![Example of Adobe Advertising metrics in a report using an Adobe Advertising dimension](/help/integrations/assets/a4adc-traffic-supported-dimension.png)

-However, if you view the [!UICONTROL AMO Clicks] and [!UICONTROL AMO Cost] metrics by an on-page dimension (such as Page), for which which Adobe Advertising doesn't provide data, then the [!UICONTROL AMO Clicks] and [!UICONTROL AMO Cost] for each page will be zero (0).
+However, if you view the [!UICONTROL Adobe Advertising Clicks] and [!UICONTROL Adobe Advertising Cost] metrics by an on-page dimension (such as Page), for which which Adobe Advertising doesn't provide data, then the [!UICONTROL Adobe Advertising Clicks] and [!UICONTROL Adobe Advertising Cost] for each page will be zero (0).

 ![Example of Adobe Advertising metrics in a report using an unsupported dimension](/help/integrations/assets/a4adc-traffic-unsupported-dimension.png)

 ### Using [!UICONTROL AMO ID Instances] as a Substitute for Clicks with Non-Adobe Advertising Dimensions

-Since you can't use [!UICONTROL AMO Clicks] with on-site dimensions, you may want to find an equivalent to clicks.
+Since you can't use [!UICONTROL Adobe Advertising Clicks] with on-site dimensions, you may want to find an equivalent to clicks.
 You may be tempted to use Visits as a substitute, but they aren't the best option because each visitor may have multiple visits.
 (See "[The Difference Between Clicks and Visits](#clicks-vs-visits)."
 Instead, we recommend using [!UICONTROL AMO ID Instances], which is the number of times the AMO ID is captured.
-While [!UICONTROL AMO ID Instances] won't match [!UICONTROL AMO Clicks] exactly, they are the best option for measuring click traffic on the site.
+While [!UICONTROL AMO ID Instances] won't match [!UICONTROL Adobe Advertising Clicks] exactly, they are the best option for measuring click traffic on the site.
 For more information, see "[Data Validation for [!DNL Analytics for Advertising]](#data-validation)."

-![Example of [!UICONTROL AMO ID Instances] instead of [!UICONTROL AMO Clicks] for an unsupported dimension](/help/integrations/assets/a4adc-amo-id-instances.png)
+![Example of [!UICONTROL AMO ID Instances] instead of [!UICONTROL Adobe Advertising Clicks] for an unsupported dimension](/help/integrations/assets/a4adc-amo-id-instances.png)

 >[!MORELIKETHIS]
 >